BerettaSM/landing-page-odin-project/README.md

-# landing-page-odin-project
+# Project: Landing Page - The Odin Project

-Project: Landing Page - The Odin Project
+This is one of the projects for [The Odin Project](https://www.theodinproject.com/), in the foundations syllabus.